DaGammla/Language-of-Hanoi/README.md

 ## Conventions

-The script files of this language are usually stored with the "hanoi" extension.
+* The script files of this language are usually stored with the "hanoi" extension.
 Like "script.hanoi".
-Instructions can be written in uppercase, lowercase and even mixed but should be written in lowercase.
+* Instructions can be written in uppercase, lowercase and even mixed but should be written in lowercase.
-Function names can contain special characters and can contain letters of any case.
+* Function names can contain special characters and can contain letters of any case.
 However, the convention is that they do not contain special characters and start with a lowercase character.
+Words inside the function name should not be seperated by underscores.
 Every other word inside the function name should begin with an uppercase letter.
-Like "printEntireStack".
+Like "printEntireStackA".

 ## Instructions
 ### DUMP: